-Some of MIT’s faculty have hosted or received requests to host Fellows from the Netherlands on Rubicon Fellowships.
-These are funded by the Netherlands Organisation for Scientific Research (NWO) and consist of up to two years of support for researchers who have recently completed their doctorates in the Netherlands to do post-doctoral work at an institution outside the Netherlands.
+Some of MIT’s faculty have hosted or received requests to host fellows from the Netherlands on Rubicon fellowships, funded by the Netherlands Organisation for Scientific Research (NWO).
+Rubicon fellowships require significant negotiation for MIT to accept the awards.

-- The sending institution agrees to provide a “bench fee” to MIT (for Rubicon Fellowships, this is usually in the form of Research costs and Overhead);
+- The sending institution agrees to provide a “bench fee” to MIT (for Rubicon fellowships, this is usually in the form of research costs and overhead)

-- The sending institution agrees that any intellectual property created by the Fellow while at MIT will be JOINTLY owned by the sending institution and MIT.
+- The sending institution agrees that any intellectual property created by the Fellow while at MIT will be jointly owned by the sending institution and MIT.

 These conditions must be agreed to in the Rubicon Award Agreement between NWO and MIT.

-RAS has successfully negotiated agreements for a number of Rubicon Fellowships based on these conditions.
-Because the resolution requires that we grant certain rights to NWO, the hosting PI will need to provide a list of current, pending and anticipated research awards and indicate whether they believe there is any overlap between the fellow’s project and the research project supported by the award.
+In addition, at the proposal stage, the hosting PI must complete RUBICON Supplemental Proposal Routing Form, which asks for a list of current, pending and anticipated research awards and whether there is any overlap between the Rubicon fellow’s project and the research project supported by the award.